best-practice-and-impact/qa-of-code-guidance/book/modular_code.md

 ### Think carefully about whether notebooks are a suitable way to organise your code

 Jupyter and other code Notebooks allow you to include live code alongside text and visualisation.
-Although individual notebooks could seem like a good way to modularise your analysis for distribution, for larger projects this is not usually the best idea.
+Although individual notebooks can seem like a good way to modularise your analysis for distribution, for larger projects this is not usually the best idea.

 Notebooks are inherently difficult to review and audit through version control software like `git`.
 Simple text files like scripts can be version controlled easily as you can see which lines of text change from one version to another.
 Notebooks store their internal workings in a much more complicated format, so seeing the changes as differences line by line is not possible in common version control tools.

-Furthermore, defining and keeping functions within notebooks is prohibitive to testing.
+Furthermore, defining and keeping functions within notebooks makes testing them more difficult.
 It is not simple to test individual cells of a notebook with standard external tooling.

 Lastly, one of the key issues with notebooks when they are used as methods for running a pipeline is the ability to run cells out of order.